MatrixMike/haskell-misc/cabal-utils/Readme.md

-Usage 1 git pull the repository for a hackage pacakge
+Usage 1 git pull the repository for a hackage package

 ```
 sh getRepo.sh lens